openedx/edx-documentation/en_us/install_operations/source/platform_releases/lilac.rst

 Installing the Lilac Release
 ****************************

-You can install the Open edX Lilac release using either `devstack`_ or the `Open edX Lilac Native Installation`_ instructions.
+You can install the Open edX Lilac release using the `Open edX Installation`_ instructions.

 Lilac releases have git tag names like ``open-release/lilac.1``.
 The available names are detailed on the `Open edX Named Releases page`_.